C0D3D3V/bbb-dl/README.md

 ## Usage
 After running the installation script (install.sh), the python script that produces the downloadable material, will be called for each recording automatically by the BigBlueButton monitoring scripts, after each recording has been transcoded and published.
-Link to download MP4 file will look like this: https://yourBBBserverURL/download/presentation/{meetingID}/{meetingID}.mp4 If your BigBlueButton server is connected to Createwebinar.com contol panel, all webinar participants can download the recorded webinars from Schedule menu.

 ## Outputs
 Link to download MP4 file will look like this: https://yourBBBserverURL/download/presentation/{meetingID}/{meetingID}.mp4